 Written by: Eric Pimenta and Pooja Sharma

 The wax industry faces a future of changing wax supplies.
-While global wax demand is projected to grow at a compound annual growth rate (CAGR) of 1.5% until 2019, wax supply growth will be much slower at a CAGR of 0.4% during the forecast period.
+While global wax demand is projected to grow at a compound annual growth rate (CAGR) of 1.3% until 2022, wax supply growth will be relatively slower at a CAGR of 0.8% during the forecast period.
 Despite a strong increase in the supply of synthetic and natural waxes, growth in the overall supply will not suffice to meet the rise in demand.

 Petroleum waxes, which have dominated the global wax market, are in a slow decline.
 A dramatic rate of decline in Group I lubricant and wax capacity has occurred over the last decade in North America and, more recently, Europe.
 Synthetic waxes, which entered the market over the last 30 years, are now growing at a rapid pace.
 New technology is providing vegetable waxes via the catalytic hydrogenation of refined vegetable oils.
 The entry of these non-petroleum waxes in applications will be contingent on the ability of wax manufacturers to innovate and develop new products, as well as the willingness of wax users to modify their existing processes.